muhzinkhan/blackjack-game/README.md

 ## Installation

+Note: *You can play the game directly online without installing python using this [link]() or follow the instructions below.*

 To run this Blackjack CLI script, ensure you have Python 3.x installed on your system.
 You can download it [here](https://www.python.org/downloads/).

 1. Clone this repository to your local machine: